kismetwireless/kismet/docs/dev/log_kismet.md

 | snaptype |        *text* | Snapshot record type                       |
 | json     |        *json* | Snapshot record, as JSON object            |

+## REST API

+If the Kismet Databaselog is enabled, Kismet will expose an API for extracting historic data.
+If the databaselog is not enabled, these APIs will not be available.

+### Packet Captures

+##### `POST` /logging/kismetlog/pcap/[title].pcapng